BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/dec-2022-devices/dec-2022-devices.md

 # December 2022 Devices

 A record of the devices that have been scrapped or are currently being used for the December 2022 deliverable.
+Some arduino code can be found here: [Datasheet](https://github.com/BCIT-Reseach-Long-Term-ISSP/sensor-investigation-and-testing)

 {: .fs-6 .fw-300 }

 ## Overview